-- Entrance Salary.
-New employees shall generally be appointed at the minimum step of the salary range established for the particular class of position to which the appointment is made.
-However, the appointing authority may fill a particular position at a step above the minimum of the range. - 5.4 Anniversary Dates.
+However, the appointing authority may fill a particular position a step above the minimum of the range.

+- 5.3 Anniversary Dates.
 Except as may otherwise be provided for in deep class resolutions, anniversary dates will be set as follows: - A. New Employees..
 The anniversary date of a new employee is the first day of the calendar month after the calendar month when the employee successfully completes six (6) months service provided however, if an employee began work on the first regularly scheduled workday of the month the anniversary date is the first day of the calendar month when the employee successfully completes six (6) months service. - B. Promotions.
-The anniversary date of a promoted employee is determined as for a new employee in Subsection 5.4.A above. - C. Demotions.
+The anniversary date of a promoted employee is determined as for a new employee in Subsection 5.3.a above. - C. Demotions.
 The anniversary of a demoted employee is the first day of the calendar month after the calendar month when the demotion was effective. - D. Transfer, Reallocation and Reclassification.
-The anniversary date of an employee who is transferred to another position or one whose position has been reallocated or reclassified to a class allocated to the same salary range or to a salary range which is within five percent (5%) of the top step of the previous classification, remains unchanged. - E. Reemployment.
-The anniversary of an employee appointed from a reemployment list to the first step of the applicable salary range and not required to serve a probation period is determined in the same way as the anniversary date is determined for a new employee who is appointed the same date, classification and step and who then successfully completes the required probationary period. - F. Notwithstanding other provisions of this Section 5, the anniversary of an employee who is appointed to a classified position from outside the County's merit system at a rate above the minimum salary for the employee's new class, or who is transferred from another governmental entity to this County's merit system, is one (1) year from the first day of the calendar month after the calendar month when the employee was appointed or transferred; provided however, when the appointment or transfer is effective on the employee's first regularly scheduled workday of that month, his/her anniversary is one (1) year after the first calendar day of that month. - 5.5 Increments Within Range.
-The performance of each employee, except those employees already at the maximum salary step of the appropriate salary range, shall be reviewed on the anniversary date as set forth in Section 5.4 to determine whether the salary of the employee shall be advanced to the next higher step in the salary range.
-Advancement shall be granted based on the overall performance rating of standard or based on the affirmative recommendation of the appointing authority.
-Based on the overall performance rating of below standard, the appointing authority may recommend denial of the increment subject to one additional review at some specified date before the next anniversary which must be set at the time submitted by the Appointing Authority.
+The anniversary date of an employee who is transferred to another position or one whose position has been reallocated or reclassified to a class allocated to the same salary range or to a salary range which is within five percent (5%) of the top step of the previous classification, remains unchanged. - E. Reemployments.
+The anniversary of an employee appointed from a reemployment list to the first step of the applicable salary range and not required to serve a probation period is determined in the same way as the anniversary date is determined for a new employee who is appointed the same date, classification and step and who then successfully completes the required probationary period. - F. Transfer Anniversary.
+Notwithstanding other provisions of this Section 5, the anniversary of an employee who is appointed to a classified position from outside the County's merit system at a rate above the minimum salary for the employee's new class, or who is transferred from another governmental entity to this County's merit system, is one (1) year from the first day of the calendar month after the calendar month when the employee was appointed or transferred; provided however, when the appointment or transfer is effective on the employee's first regularly scheduled workday of that month, his/her anniversary is one (1) year after the first calendar day of that month. - 5.4 Increments Within Range.
+The performance of each employee, except those employees already at the maximum salary step of the appropriate salary range, shall be reviewed on the anniversary date as set forth in Section 5.3 to determine whether the salary of the employee shall be advanced to the next higher step in the salary range.
+Advancement shall be granted on the affirmative recommendation of the appointing authority, based on satisfactory performance by the employee.
+The appointing authority may recommend denial of the increment or denial subject to one additional review at some specified date before the next anniversary which must be set at the time submitted by the Appointing Authority.